Cryptanalysis of the Lorenz cipher: Colossus

 A Mark 2 Colossus computer.
 The Wren operators are (left to right) Dorothy Du Boisson and Elsie Booker.
 The slanted control panel on the left was used to set the pin patterns on the Lorenz.
 The "bedstead" paper tape transport is on the right.

 In 1994, a team led by Tony Sale (right) began a reconstruction of a Mark 2 Colossus at Bletchley Park.
 Here, in 2006, Sale and Phil Hayes supervise the solving of an enciphered message with the completed machine.

-Tommy Flowers' had reservations about Heath Robinson's two synchronised tape loops, and his previous, unique experience of thermionic valves (vacuum tubes) led him to realize that a better machine could be produced using electronics.
-Instead of the key stream being read from a second punched paper tape, an electronically generated key stream could allow much faster and more flexible processing.
-Flowers' suggestion that this could be achieved with a machine that was entirely electronic and would contain between one and two thousand valves, was treated with incredulity at both the Telecommunications Research Establishment and at Bletchley Park, as it was thought that it would be "too unreliable to do useful work".
-He did, however, have the support of the Controller of Research at Dollis Hill, W Gordon Radley, and he implemented these ideas producing Colossus, the world's first electronic, digital, computing machine that was at all programmable, in the remarkably short time of ten months.
-In this he was assisted by his colleagues at the Post Office Research Station Dollis Hill: Sidney Broadhurst, William Chandler, Allen Coombs and Harry Fensom.
+Tommy Flowers' had reservations about Heath Robinson's use of two synchronised tape loops.
+Drawing on his experience with thermionic valves (vacuum tubes), he proposed replacing the second punched-paper tape with an electronically generated key stream, allowing faster and more flexible processing.
+Flowers' suggested that an entirely electronic machine using between one and two thousand valves could perform the task, although engineers at the Telecommunications Research Establishment and Bletchley Park initially doubted that such a machine would be sufficiently reliable.
+With the support of W Gordon Radley, Controller of Research at Dollis Hill, Flowers developed Colossus, an electronic computer that was programmable, in approximately ten months.
+He was assisted by his colleagues at the Post Office Research Station at Dollis Hill, including Sidney Broadhurst, William Chandler, Allen Coombs and Harry Fensom.

 The prototype Mark 1 Colossus (Colossus I), with its 1500 valves, became operational at Dollis Hill in December 1943 and became fully operational at Bletchley Park on 5 February 1944.
 This processed the message at 5000 characters per second using the impulse from reading the tape's sprocket holes to act as the clock signal.
 It quickly became evident that this was a huge leap forward in cryptanalysis of Tunny.
 Further Colossus machines were ordered and the orders for more Robinsons cancelled.
 An improved Mark 2 Colossus (Colossus II) contained 2400 valves and first worked at Bletchley Park on 1 June 1944, just in time for the D-day Normandy landings.

 The main parts of this machine were: